Do you want to know how to self-publish a book or an ebook?

 Book covers have particular requirements depending on how you intend to publish.

 Paperback covers need to be of very high resolution and exacting dimensions.
-It is one part of the self-publishing process that I always believe is worth spending a little money.
+It is one part of the self-publishing process that I always believe is worth spending a little money on.

 Ebook covers are not quite as demanding.